 Can you track a stolen laptop without GPS?

 Yes — to an extent.
-Without GPS, you typically track a stolen laptop using the last-known active location (city-level), plus device activity signals such as timestamps, account logins, and audit logs.
-This won’t give a street address, but it can provide actionable evidence for internal investigations, insurance documentation, and incident workflows.
+Without GPS, a stolen laptop is usually tracked using the last-known active location at city or region level, plus device activity signals such as timestamps, account access history, and audit logs.
+This will not show an exact street address, but it can provide useful evidence for internal investigations, insurance documentation, and security workflows.

-- Best for: last-known city/region, time of last activity, location history patterns
+- Best for: last-known city or region, time of last activity, and location history patterns

 - Not for: live GPS pin-point tracking or exact street location